Cogenesis of visible and dark sector asymmetry in a minimal seesaw framework

 \section{Asymmetry Generation}

-Dynamical generation of excess of matter over antimatter (also called Baryogenesis, or abbreviated BAU), in the early Universe is an appealing challenge to BSM particle physics.
+Dynamical generation of excess matter over anti-matter (also called Baryogenesis, or abbreviated BAU), in the early universe is an appealing challenge to BSM particle physics.
 The salient ingredients required for this to unfold were identified by Sakharov~\cite{Sakharov:1967dj}.
 The three "Sakharov conditions" relevant to us are (1) Lepton number violation (2) CP violation (3) Out-of-equilibrium dynamics.
 Several approaches have been discussed in the literature to explain Baryogenesis~\cite{Fukugita:1986hr,Affleck:1984fy,Luty:1992un} .
-A fruitful approach towards this realisation in the context of neutrinos is the possibility of lepton number violation caused by the decay of Majorana neutrinos.
+A fruitful approach toward this realization in the context of neutrinos is the possibility of lepton number violation caused by the decay of Majorana neutrinos.
 Decay of these heavy RH neutrinos whose mixing matrix carries complex phases leads to Leptogenesis~\cite{Fukugita:1986hr}\cite{Davidson:2008bu} in the early universe.
 This excess lepton number thus generated transforms partially into baryon number excess via sphaleron processes~\cite{Kuzmin:1985mm}.
-In our work, we've used the thermal leptogenesis~\cite{Buchmuller:2004tu} to explain the BAU in the visible sector and the handedness asymmetry in the dark sector. \footnote[1]{Ginger Labs, Inc. (2021). \textit{Notability: User Guide}.
-Retrieved from \url{http://eisdedtechs.weebly.com/uploads/1/3/1/9/13198293/notability_user_guide_p1- 8.pdf} }
+In our work, we've used the thermal leptogenesis~\cite{Buchmuller:2004tu} to explain the BAU in the visible sector and the handedness asymmetry in the dark sector.

-The interaction lagrangian for RH neutrinos and SM particles can be written in flavor basis as well as in mass basis.
-The detailed calculation for which are given in the appendix~\ref{app:il}. \begin{itemize} \item The charged current interaction involving RH-neutrino $N_j$ and $W$ boson are given as,
+The interaction lagrangian for RH neutrinos and SM particles can be written in flavor basis as well as in a mass basis.
+The detailed calculation for which are given in the appendix~\ref{app:il}. \begin{itemize} \item The charged current interaction involving RH-neutrino $N_j$ and $W$ boson is given as,

-Here, three generations of charged lepton is represented by $\ell_i$ and $P_L =\frac{1}{2} \big(1-\gamma_5 \big)$ is the projection operator. \item In the same way, the neutral current interactions involving RH-neutrino $N_j$ and $Z$ boson are given as,
+Here, three generations of charged lepton are represented by $\ell_i$ and $P_L =\frac{1}{2} \big(1-\gamma_5 \big)$ is the projection operator. \item In the same way, the neutral current interactions involving RH-neutrino $N_j$ and $Z$ boson are given as,

-with $\cos\theta_W$ as the cosine of the known Weinberg mixing angle. \item The most important interactions of RH-neutrinos $N_j$ with the SM Higgs and the scalar singlet are given as,
+with $\cos\theta_W$ as the cosine of the known Weinberg mixing angle. \item The most important interactions of RH-neutrinos $N_j$ with the SM Higgs and the scalar singlet is given as,